ArmelVidali/derja_ninja_scraper/README.md

-# derja_ninja_scraper
+# Build your Tunisian arabic dataset

-Get Tunisian translation, audio and sample sentence for the most common 5000 english word for the awsome website https://derja.ninja/
+Get Tunisian translation, audio and sample sentence for the most common 20.000 english word for the awsome website https://derja.ninja/

 ## Install